Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 * What are other issues relating to VM image storage, which might require a LOT of storage?
 **Heryandi**
 Storage/CDN/S3: Need to investigate about this first.
 Others: Uploading the image itself is a pain because of the size...
-Probably something which supports resuming will be needed.
+I have created a quick prototype to do a direct multipart uploads to S3 with auto-retry on failure.
 **Heryandi End**